amitsaha/amitsaha.github.io/content/docker-on-windows-notes.md

 See [here](https://docs.microsoft.com/en-us/virtualization/windowscontainers/container-networking/network-drivers-topologies)
 to learn more.

+## Using DNS for inter-container communication

+All the services running as part of a test cycle are running in the same `nat` network on Windows server, hence they can all use the container name as host names for the services.
+Combining it with runtime configuration updates, it worked great.
+One issue to be aware of is DNS Client caching, and it can be solved using `Clear-DNSClientCache` powershell command.

 ## `hcsshim::PrepareLayer failed in Win32`

 While building images and running containers, an error as follows appeared with varying frequency: